ilifu/ilifu_user_training/advanced2/tutorial3/README.md

 ## Submit Dependent Jobs - Automatic

-We have also included a script that can submit the job dependencies without any manaul work required.
+We have also included a script that can submit the job dependencies without requiring any manual capturing of jobids.

 ```
 ./slurm_script_dependent.sh